Sh4rk-glitch/PeerPath/README.md

 1. **Navigate to the Portal:** Scroll down to the bottom workspace track or click the **Sign In** button in the top-right corner of the navigation bar.
 2. **Toggle to Sign Up:** Click on the **"Create an account"** link at the bottom of the card.
-3. **Initialize Your Session:** Enter your email and a secure password. *(Email verification is completely disabled for instant workspace access).*
+3. **Initialize Your Session:** Enter your email and a secure password.
 4. **Begin Learning:** Start tracking your custom concept layout paths immediately!

 ---